Domination of Eiler: Home The Declaration of Domination The Dominator

 - On the Domination holiday of Free Comic Book Day, the store is expected to cheerfully give you one issue of everything that's free.
 In response, the Domination's citizens are expected to not ask for that free Mickey Mouse comic if they're never going to read it.

-Pubs get much from the Domination of Eiler.
+Pubs get much business from the Domination of Eiler.
 From them, much is expected.

-- Pubs are expected to provide both food and draft beer.
-If it won't serve dinner, it's not a pub, it's a social club for those who just want to drink .
-If it won't serve draft beer, then the beer is just an afterthought for them.
+- Pubs are expected to provide food.
+If it won't serve dinner, it's not a pub, it's a social club for those who just want to drink.
+That is fine on rare occasions, but a full life requires both food and beer.

 - Draft beer is to be served in portions 16 ounces or larger, so as not to keep the bartender running back and forth for the Domination's especially thirsty patrons.
 If larger portions are available, they are to offer.